Erb3-forked/sc-docs/src/features/sc-peripherals.md

 ### `printer.setStateLighting(lightWhenOff:boolean, lightWhenOn:boolean)`

 Sets whether the print model is emitting light in the "off" state and "on" state respectively.

+### `printer.getSeatPos(): number, number, number`

+Returns the position of the seat on the print model.
+If the print model is not a seat, this will return `nil, nil, nil`.

+### `printer.setSeatPos(x:number, y:number, z:number)`
+Sets the position of the seat on the print model.
+The positions must be between 0.1 and 0.9 for each axis, or `nil` to remove the seat.

 ### `printer.setTooltip([tooltip:string])`